 USYS's Regional I.D.
 Camp in Kansas City, KS, and also named to the USYS National Team.
 During both 2015 and 2016, Kyle was chosen to the GPS/Bayern Munich National Team.
 In 2017, he was selected to the U.S. Soccer Federation’s Futures National Camp.

-Currently, Kyle plays for U.S. Soccer’s Under 17 Development Academy team in Charlotte, NC.
+In 2018 Kyle played for U.S. Soccer’s Development Academy team in Charlotte, NC.
 His international experience includes three Barefoot Immersion trips to South America, training with clubs in Brazil and Colombia.

 Thaddeus first joined the Barefoot Tribe in December 2014, and continues to train weekly at our Barefoot Fútbol School in Charlotte, NC.
 He was named to the USYS Regional I.D.
 Camp in Kansas City, KS in 2016, as well as being selected to the National Team that same year.

 Thaddeus has broad international experience training with clubs in Europe and South America.
 He has made two Barefoot Immerision trips to Colombia (2015 and 2017).
 The 2017 experience allowed Thaddues to be the first member of the Barefoot Tribe to live, study and play in Medellin.
 As a member of Itagui Soccer Club's 2002 team, he was able to train daily on both Futsal and outdoor soccer teams.